 October 8, 2024 Update

-The MDL judge issued and order today establishes new guidelines for cases where plaintiffs’ counsel cannot maintain communication with their clients.
+The MDL judge issued an order today establishing new guidelines for cases where plaintiffs’ counsel cannot maintain communication with their clients.

 The order was prompted by the recent settlement agreement in the Bard hernia mesh litigation, which has brought renewed urgency to efficiently manage the MDL’s docket.
 Under the new order, if plaintiffs’ counsel cannot reach their clients despite reasonable efforts, they may seek to dismiss these cases by filing a joint Stipulation of Dismissal and Notice of Withdrawal of Counsel.
 This streamlined process prevents further delay while still preserving the rights of the plaintiffs.